Hepatitis Free Mongolia (HFM)

 “Hepatitis Free Mongolia” evolved from FIRE’s “Love the Liver” program, which began in 2009 under a Memorandum of Understanding with the Ministry of Health (MoH).
 Since then, FIRE has supported MoH and the World Health Organization’s (WHO) guidelines and goals in preventing, diagnosing, and eliminating viral hepatitis and liver cancer across Mongolia.
 Hepatitis Free Mongolia is designed to fill the gaps in Mongolia’s national Healthy Liver Program and to be replicated in communities worldwide, empowering individuals and healthcare systems with the training and tools to end the hepatitis epidemic.

-“Hepatitis Free Mongolia” is a community-based model that eliminates hepatitis at the provincial level.
-By leveraging national support systems and the National Healthy Liver Program, Hepatitis Free Mongolia systemically locates the missing people needing testing and connects them to treatment.
+“Hepatitis Free Mongolia” is a collaborative, community-based model to eliminate hepatitis at the provincial level.
+By leveraging national support systems and the National Healthy Liver Program, the Hepatitis Free Mongolia systemically locates the missing people needing testing and connects them to treatment.
 The program is designed to be replicated across Mongolia and communities worldwide.
 We plan to scale the program across Mongolia, making Mongolia the first country in the world to eliminate hepatitis.

 Despite seeing a reduction in the prevalence of Hepatitis C (HCV) over the last 14 years, Mongolia has remained the world leader in mortality rates for liver cancer and prevalence of Hepatitis B (HBV) and D(HDV).In 2017, the Government of Mongolia launched its national Healthy Liver Program (HLP) to control viral hepatitis.
 In 2018, one year after HLP’s launch, 40% of those over age 15 across Mongolia had been screened for HBV and HCV.
 As of April 2022, 51% had been screened.
 The slowing momentum for the HLP can be partially attributed to COVID-19 which left Mongolia in lockdown for almost two years, and multiple changes throughout Mongolia’s leadership.